 Every year, the Youth Prize takes a theme from Orwell’s work to inspire your responses to the world around you.
 Previous themes have included ‘Identity’ and ‘Truth vs. Lies’.

-We will be announcing next year’s theme in the Autumn – watch this space!
+We will be announcing next year’s theme in autumn 2018 – watch this space!

 We encourage you to follow George Orwell’s example: write about something that matters to you, and that you want to draw to the attention of others.

 WHAT SHOULD I WRITE?

 You can write in any form you like: journalism, essays, short stories, blog posts, poems and even plays are all welcome.
 We want to hear what you’ve got to say!
 The word limit is 1000 for the junior category (if you’re in Years 9-11) and 1500 in the senior category (sixth-formers).

 WHAT HAPPENS NEXT?

 Uniquely, we help our entrants by offering feedback on a first draft.